Badinesan/content-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Workshops
-        tagline: This is the tagline
+        tagline: ''
         subtitle: This is the item subtitle
-        text: |
+        text: >
-          Follow the tutorial to build your first awesome Netlify Create site.
+          Workshop that introduces beginners to computer programming in the field of biology
         image:
-          url: /images/abstract-feature2.svg
+          url: /images/_838d4ebe-b00c-4d57-a168-a0b237b7de59.jpg
           altText: Placeholder image
           styles:
             self: